Interactions-as-a-Service/d1-orm/README.md

 # D1-Orm

-✨ A simple, strictly typed ORM, to assist you in using [Cloudflare's D1 product](https://blog.cloudflare.com/introducing-d1/)
+✨ A simple, strictly typed ORM, to assist you in using [Cloudflare's SQLite Database](https://developers.cloudflare.com/d1)

 Docs can be found at https://docs.interactions.rest/d1-orm/